Iván Mayta: Cusco

 Ahead of the 2020 season, Mayta joined Peruvian Primera División club Cusco FC.
 He got shirt number 12.
 In October 2020, he joined Unión Comercio on loan for the rest of the year.
 Mayta left Cusco at the end of 2020.

 Deportivo Maristas

 On 6 September 2021, Mayta joined Deportivo Maristas.

 Sport Chavelines

 In February 2022, Mayta moved to Peruvian Segunda División side Sport Chavelines.

+Lower clubs

+After a spell at Alfonso Ugarte in the second half of 2022, Mayta moved to FBC Aurora in 2023.

+Ahead of the 2024 season, Mayta joined Atlético Universidad.

+In October 2024, Mayta moved to Nacional FBC.

 International career

 In March 2018, Mayta was called up to the Peruvian U20 national team after winning the 2017 Copa Perú with Deportivo Binacional.
 However, he never made his debut.